Paris: Economy

-The second-largest business district in terms of employment is La Défense, just west of the city, where many companies installed their offices in the 1990s.
+The second-largest business district in terms of employment is La Défense, just west of the city.
 In 2010, it was the workplace of 144,600 employees, of whom 38 percent worked in finance and insurance, 16 percent in business support services.
 Two other important districts, Neuilly-sur-Seine and Levallois-Perret, are extensions of the Paris business district and of La Défense.
 Another district, including Boulogne-Billancourt, Issy-les-Moulineaux and the southern part of the 15th arrondissement, is a centre of activity for the media and information technology.

-The top French companies listed in the Fortune Global 500 for 2021 all have their headquarters in the Paris Region; six in the central business district of the City of Paris; and four close to the city in the Hauts-de-Seine Department, three in La Défense and one in Boulogne-Billancourt.
+In 2021, the top French companies listed in the Fortune Global 500 all have their headquarters in the Paris Region.
+Six are in the central business district of the City of Paris, four are close to the city in the Hauts-de-Seine Department, three are in La Défense, and one is in Boulogne-Billancourt.
 Some companies, like Société Générale, have offices in both Paris and La Défense.

-The Paris Region is France's leading region for economic activity, with a GDP of €742 billion and €59,400 per capita. or around 1/3 of the economy of France in 2019.
-In 2019, its GDP ranked first among the regions of Europe and its per-capita GDP PPP was the 7th highest in Europe.
-While the Paris region's population accounted for 18.8 percent of metropolitan France in 2011, the Paris region's GDP accounted for 30 percent of metropolitan France's GDP.
+The Paris Region is France's leading region for economic activity, with a GDP of €765 billion, of which €253 billion was in Paris city.
+In 2021, its GDP ranked first among the metropolitan regions of the EU, and its per-capita GDP PPP was the 8th highest.
+While the Paris region's population accounted for 18.8 percent of metropolitan France in 2019, the Paris region's GDP accounted for 32 percent of metropolitan France's GDP.